ThoughtWorksInc/Import.scala/README.md

 ```
 ### `import $exec`

-This is similar to `import $file`, except that it dumps the definitions and imports from the script into your current source file session.
+This is similar to `import $file`, except that it dumps the definitions and imports from the script into your current source file.
 This is useful if you are using a script to hold a set of common imports.

 ```scala